Job profile

 You will have learned physiological theory and research in therapeutic work, to be able to assist your clients through difficult periods of their life.
 The age of your clients will range from young children to adults, families and couples.

 It’s important that you work with your client in a holistic and insightful manner in order to help them open up which will incite change and encourage recovery or repair.
-Practising as a counselling psychologist requires a high level of training and also self-awareness, which is achieved through personal therapy.
+To practice as a counseling psychologist, extensive training and self-awareness are necessary, the latter of which is typically obtained through personal therapy.

 Responsibilities

-• Establish a collaborative working relationship with the client based on trust and respect.
+• You must build a working relationship with your clients based on mutual trust and respect.

-• Plan and implement specialist psychological treatments to help clients to understand their feelings/behaviour.
+• You will need to plan and implement specialized psychological treatments to help your clients understand their feelings and behavior.

-• Empower clients to address their issues, take control of them and make positive changes to their behaviour.
+• Empowerment of clients to take control and make positive changes to their behavior is a critical aspect of your work.

-• Contribute to research, service evaluation and audit, either individually or as part of a team.
+• Contributing to research, service evaluation, and audit is necessary, either individually or as part of a team.

-• Receive regular clinical and professional supervision from a more senior psychologist.
+• You will receive regular clinical and professional supervision from a senior psychologist to help you continue to improve your skills.

-• Carry out continuing personal and professional development to keep your knowledge and skills up to date.
+• Continuously engage in personal and professional development to keep up-to-date with the latest knowledge and skills.

 Salary